TomasTriska/Robbie/README.md

 ## Stopping
 - Hit CTRL+C in terminal

-> Do not close Robbie.
+> Do not close R👁bbie.
 He can not respond on you and can not learn when is closed.
 Let him live on old PC or own [Intel Edison] board for example.

 ## Help us
 Want to help us with this amazing project?
 [Contact us](mailto:tomas.triska@icloud.com).
 We like investors as well.

 ## License
-Robbie is build upon [program-y] AIML project and [GNU LGPL v3.0] license is used.
+R👁bbie is build upon [program-y] AIML project and [GNU LGPL v3.0] license is used.

    [Internet of Things]: <https://en.wikipedia.org/wiki/Internet_of_things>
    [IoT]: <https://en.wikipedia.org/wiki/Internet_of_things>